 - Full Time Firefighter/EMT: Must be a current Georgia certified Emergency Medical Technician (EMT, EMT-I (85), Advanced EMT). (firefighter certification is preferred, but not required)

-- Newly hired full-time employees will have two years from their date of employment to obtain their Georgia Firefighter certification.
+Newly hired full-time employees will have one year from their date of employment to obtain their Georgia Firefighter certification.
 Douglas County Fire Department has the ability to offer firefighter certification courses in house at our training complex.

 Douglas County Fire Department orientation is performance based and includes introduction to Douglas County Fire Department, standard operating procedures, medical protocols, a driving course, third ride rotations on a transport apparatus, and other important information regarding employment